Monyash, St Leonard's Church

 St Leonards church was built around the year 1100 and its soaring spire is a local landmark.
 It is remarkably large for a small village like Monyash and is one of the most interesting historic buildings in the White Peak region.

 St Leonards began as a simple chapel in the early 12th century.
 We don't know exactly when it was built, for the first written record is from 1192, by which time it was well established.

 By the end of the 12th century the chapel had grown to include a nave and chancel, featuring a beautifully carved sedilia, or seat for clerics during services.
 The combination of the three-seat sedilia and piscine for washing holy vessels is one of the finest in Derbyshire.

 Around 1225 the two lower sections of the tower were erected, and probably topped by a spire.

-The aisles were added around the ame time, followed by the north transept in 1370.
+The aisles were added around the same time, followed by the north transept in 1370.
 Ornate traceried windows were inserted in the aisles, another sign of the area's wealth.

-Despite all these expansion, St Leonards was still a chapel, not a church.
-It was only in the 15th century that it gained the right to hold baptisms, as evidenced buy the octagonal 15th century font in the nave, but it did not become a full-fledged church until some time around 1650.
+Despite all these expansions, St Leonards was still a chapel, not a church.
+It was only in the 15th century that it gained the right to hold baptisms, as evidenced by the octagonal 15th-century font in the nave, but it did not become a full-fledged church until some time around 1650.

 About Monyash, St Leonard's Church